Technical Advisory

 Extraction, normalization, and validation pipelines

-After transcripts are captured, apply layered extraction: entity recognition, relationship extraction, and event tagging.
-Normalize terminology to the ontology, disambiguate synonymous terms, and map content to canonical concepts.
-Validation should include automated cross-checks against reference documents, maintenance logs, and system telemetry where available.
-Human-in-the-loop validation is important for edge cases, legacy equipment, or ambiguous phrases that automation cannot reliably interpret.
+Apply layered extraction after transcripts are captured: entity recognition, relationship extraction, and event tagging.
+Normalize terminology to the ontology, disambiguate terms, and map content to canonical concepts.
+Validation should include automated cross-checks against reference documents and logs, with human-in-the-loop validation for edge cases and legacy equipment.

 Design the pipeline to be idempotent and replayable.
-Each artifact should be verifiable against its source transcript, with checks that confirm the alignment between extracted data and the original dialogue.
-Maintain a clear lineage if artifacts are updated or corrected during validation.
+Each artifact should be verifiable against its source transcript, with a clear lineage if updates occur during validation.

 Tooling, platforms, and integration patterns

 Choose a modular stack that supports plug-in agents, secure storage, and scalable processing.
-Components typically include: conversational interfaces for interview capture, an orchestration engine, an extraction/normalization module, a provenance-aware knowledge store, and a governance layer with policy enforcement.
-Integration with existing legacy data sources—such as CMMS, EAM systems, or document repositories—should be achieved through adapters that translate legacy schemas into the ontology.
-Prefer standards-based interfaces and clear data contracts to reduce coupling and ease modernization work.
+Components typically include conversational interfaces, an orchestration engine, extraction/normalization modules, a provenance-aware knowledge store, and a governance layer with policy enforcement.
+Integrate with legacy data sources via adapters that translate schemas into the ontology.
+Favor standards-based interfaces and well-defined data contracts to ease modernization.

-Operational considerations include deployment models (cloud, on-prem, or hybrid), data locality requirements, and capacity planning for artifact growth.
+Operational considerations include deployment model, data locality, and capacity planning for artifact growth.
 Ensure strong observability: dashboards for interview throughput, artifact quality metrics, and policy compliance status.
-Establish testing regimes that simulate turnover events and verify that AKC artifacts remain consistent under concurrent interviews and schema evolution.
+Establish testing that simulates turnover events to verify consistency under concurrent interviews and schema evolution.

 Quality assurance and governance

-Governance practices must be ingrained from the start.
-Define who can create, validate, and publish artifacts; establish retention periods; and enforce privacy restrictions.
+Governance must be embedded from the start.
+Define who can create, validate, and publish artifacts; establish retention policies; and enforce privacy constraints.
 Implement review policies that require multiple perspectives for high-risk domains.
-Keep a record of decisions about ontology changes and interview template updates to enable traceability for future audits or due-diligence exercises.
+Maintain records of ontology and template changes to enable audits and due-diligence exercises.

-Key metrics include extraction accuracy, verification pass rates, time-to-publish for artifacts, and the proportion of interviews that reach the required completeness threshold.
-Regularly audit provenance data and ensure alignment with internal data governance policies and external regulatory requirements.
+Key metrics include extraction accuracy, verification pass rates, time-to-publish, and completeness thresholds.
+Regularly audit provenance data and ensure alignment with internal data governance and external regulatory requirements.

 • Define a pragmatic but extensible ontology to capture tacit knowledge and its provenance.